TL;DR

 Colorado Auto Insurance Laws

-When someone owns a car and has it insured, the insurance policy only covers the vehicle itself.
-Regardless of who is driving the car at the time of an accident, the insurance attached to that car is the first line of coverage.
+When someone owns a car and has it insured, the insurance policy only covers the vehicle itself, but different coverages may apply depending on the situation.
+Regardless of who is driving the car at the time of an accident, the insurance attached to that car is the first line of coverage for any damages or injuries caused by that vehicle.

 For example, if you lend your car to a friend and they crash into another vehicle or pedestrian, your insurance policy would likely cover the damages and liabilities up to your policy limits.
 If your friend has their own insurance policy that clearly covers them while driving other people’s cars (also known as “non-owner car insurance”), their policy could potentially act as secondary coverage.
 This would be important if the damages exceed the limits of your policy or if there are any exclusions in your policy that their coverage can address.